 The summary reports also include the total number of vehicles dispatched by each service:

 Again this graph will update in the future when more data is available, but as of January 2016 there are just over 13,000 yellow taxis in New York, a number that is strictly regulated by the taxi medallion system.
-Uber has grown from 10,000 vehicles dispatched per week at the beginning of 2015 to over 25,000 in January 2016, while Lyft accounts for another 5,000.
+Green boro taxis account for another 6,000 vehicles.
+Uber has grown from 12,000 vehicles dispatched per month at the beginning of 2015 to 30,000 in January 2016, while Lyft accounts for another 10,000.